magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/customers.md

 A Customer can also be a division within the tenant organization.

 A customer user belongs to the customer and has read permissions to view dashboards and other entities assigned by the tenant administrator.
-In IoT Hub Community Edition a customer user cannot create their own customers, users, or subcustomers.
+In IoT Hub a customer user cannot create their own customers, users, or subcustomers.

 {% capture difference %}
 **Important:**